oktadev/okta-blog/_source/_posts/2021-09-24-java-records.md

 # The Record Keyword

 The `record` is a new type of declaration, a restricted form of class that acts as a transparent carrier for immutable data.

-While searching for a dataset for this tutorial, I came across a collection of 88 end game statistics of a single player, for a popular game.
-As the author included the mental state in the data, I decided to use Java Records for building a basic average query and finding out if the performance was significantly different when sober than when high.
-So let's start the exploration by defining a simple data carrier class `EndOfGame` as a `record`:
+So let's start the exploration by defining a simple data type `EndOfGame` as a `record`:

 ```java
 import java.time.LocalDate;